 Google has tons of hacks and tricks hidden inside its own products.
-I’ve shown you some of the Gmail hacks, including how to use Gmail offline, but now we’re going to take a look at another popular app: Google Docs, the equivalent of the popular Microsoft Word document editor.
+I’ve shown you some of the Gmail hacks, including how to use Gmail offline, but now we’re going to look at another popular app: Google Docs, the equivalent of the popular Microsoft Word document editor.

 What we’re going to talk about is the Google Docs @ menu.
 Why this weird name?
 You’ll see in a bit.
 It’s an unofficial name, btw.
-If you found a better name let me know.
+If you find a better name let me know.

 The @ menu is a quick access menu that appears near the text cursor in Google Docs.
 In this menu, you can find tools, items, and useful options that can help you enrich your documents or add more things, a lot quicker.

 It’s easy as placing the cursor inside a Google Docs document in a location where you want to insert something, then press the @ key (that’s SHIFT + 2 on most keyboards).
 Use the mouse to scroll through this rather long menu.